Now without further ado, let’s get rolling, shall we?

-I know it’s a hard to swallow like you’re at the dentist, but we’re going to take the Red pill today (no pun intended).
-You see?
+I know it’s hard to swallow like you’re at the dentist, but we’re going to take the Red pill today (no pun intended).
+Do you see?
 The Blue Pill is the Cobalt.
-It’s the comfortable lie.
+It’s a comfortable lie.
 It’s what you take when you want to convince yourself that the extra money you spent was justified.

 The DragonFly Red is the Red pill.
 It’s the uncomfortable truth of realizing that all of this sh** is overrated and we’re living in the Matrix.

 I did an extensive back and forth with quite a few MQA albums inside Tidal, and I can assure you that the differences are almost non-existent.
 In fact, I went back and forth for the entire duration of the Grateful Deads’ “Terrapin Station” in real-time, trying to discern a difference.
 That’s over 16 minutes of switching DACs fast, rewinding to double-check the Timbre of the drums, the overall expansiveness of the sound, vocal inflections, resolution, detail, expansiveness, etc., etc. (insert snobby audiophile term here ____ ).
 Like Dynamism.
 What HIFI? likes to use that one a lot.
 Wow.
 Many Dynamism.
 Such Audiophile.
 Please stop.